 Do you have an emergency kit?
 If you don't have one, don't stress or give up.
 Start small.
 Start with a bag or a box and put a flashlight or a first aid kit in it.
 Each week, add one more item.

 If you have a kit already, have you checked it lately?

 For a list of supplies to put in your kit, check out the Dhucks' emergency go-kit.

 Do you and your family know where to meet or who to call if you are separated in an emergency or disaster?
 For a family contact plan, check out the Dhucks' family contact sheet.

-If you don't know how to start this discussion with your kids check out
+If you don't know how to start this discussion with your kids, check out www.ready.gov/kids.

 Once you and your family are prepared, you might consider preparing to help your community.
 Check out Voluntary Organizations Active in Disaster (VOAD) or the American Red Cross to find an organization near you.
 Even your local animal shelter might need your help in an emergency.